 Frequently Asked Questions

-Its modest reduction in blood pressure and more significant decrease in heart rate during atrial fibrillation are two additional potential mechanisms of stroke risk reduction.
+Multaq may lead to a modest reduction in blood pressure and a more significant decrease in heart rate during atrial fibrillation, contributing to reducing stroke risk.

-Multaq (or dronedarone) is an amiodarone derivative that does not contain iodine and thus has fewer side effects (such as thyroid and lung toxicity) than amiodarone.
+Multaq (or dronedarone) is derived from amiodarone but does not contain iodine, resulting in fewer side effects such as thyroid and lung toxicity.